vietanh6897/AngularNodejs/README.md

 # Configuration

-If you user Docker and encounter problem related to RAM usage because of VmmemWsl consume too many RAM.
+If you use Docker and encounter problem related to RAM usage because VmmemWsl consume too many RAM.
 Then follow these steps:

-## Step 1: Create `.wslconfig` file at path `C:\Users\admin`
+## Step 1:

+- Create `.wslconfig` file at path `C:\Users\admin`

-## Step 2: Copy and paste this code snippet
+## Step 2:

+- Open `.wslconfig` file.
+Copy and paste this code snippet

 [wsl2]
 memory=1GB
 processors=2
 localhostforwarding=true

-## Step 3: Save the file then restart windown.
+## Step 3:

+- Save the file then restart window.